TRIATHLON COACHING SERVICES

 Jason Smith - Iowa (M40-44)

 John is a patient and encouraging coach.
 As a 55 year old woman who planned to do my very first half-iron distance, I wanted to find a coach who understood the challenges of racing as an aging athlete and would get me across the finish line.
-I found John to not only be insightful and understanding of the limits that come with an aging athlete, but also how to work through these limits to make age an advantage, not a barrier.
+I found John to not only be insightful and understanding of my limits, but also how to work through these limits to make age an advantage, not a barrier.
 He helped me in so many ways, to include, smartly, figuring out when I could handle doubling up my workouts and getting me across the finish line at IronMan Boulder 70.3.
 Further, as a bonus, at a Sprint race a few weeks later, I found myself on the Podium for the very first time in my life.
 Very successful season!

 Kellie Strawbridge - Colorado (F55-59)